webexpress-framework/WebExpress/docs/development_guide.md

 ╚══════════════════════════════════════════════════════════════════════════════════════╝
 ```

-Tasks are created dynamically by instantiating a class derived from `Task` and starting it from the `TaskManager`.
+Tasks are created dynamically through the `TaskManager` (`CreateTask`), which instantiates and starts them.
 The tasks can take the following states:

 ```
 ╔══════════╗           ╔═══════════╗
-║ Created  ║           ║ Cancelled ║
+║ Created  ║           ║ Canceled  ║
 ╚══════════╝           ╚═════▲═════╝
      │                       │
      │                       │